YuChen-Allen0325/Efidebug_Speedup_Python-for-Insyde/README.md

 In Conflict_GUID, the file lists all that different name have same GUID

 In new_your_log_file_name,all of GUID existed in the code base are replace correspond name

+Don't name your file to "ClearlyDocument" or "Conflict_GUID" before run "Efidebug_Speedup.exe", or there will be overlayed